907sjl/907sjl.github.io/referrals_report.md

 **Project description:** One way to measure access to care is timeliness.
 Long delays to see a healthcare provider can speak to availability issues, either a lack of resources or inefficiencies that result in a less than optimal conversion of referrals into appointments.
 Long delays can also speak to accomodation issues or accessibility issues if patients have difficulty attending their scheduled appointments.
 This project is an example of a report that I created to look at the wait times for referred patients at specialty clinics.

+The numerical values in these reports are fabricated and the clinic names represent specialty practices commonly found in the healthcare system without representing any real organization.

 ### Volume and throughput of referrals for a clinic

 <a href="images/internal_med_referrals.jpg"><img src="images/internal_med_referrals.jpg?raw=true"/></a>
+*Click for full image*

 The measures in this report sample all referrals sent to a clinic and age each referral from the date it was sent to the date it reached each milestone in the referral management process.
 If a referral has yet to reach a milestone it is aged to the date of the report.